“We are all tips of the iceberg.”

 ~ Ashlecka Aumrivani

 Icebergs come in myriad hues and multicolor patterns, even resembling striped candy.
-Icebergs can be green, blue, yellow or black.
-The ice can shine like a sapphire or be as murky as a frozen mud puddle.
-An iceberg’s color is determined by how it interacts with light.
-Basic physics would predict that icebergs should be blue.
-That’s because “pure ice”—frozen water that is free of contaminants—absorbs longer wavelengths of visible light (yellows and reds) more effectively than shorter ones (indigos and blues).
+The ice can shine and reflect light light a gemstone or be as murky as a frozen mud puddle.
+Although basic physics would predict that icebergs should be blue [because “pure ice”—frozen water that is free of contaminants—absorbs longer wavelengths of visible light (yellows and reds) more effectively than shorter ones (indigos and blues)], icebergs can be green, shades of blue, yellow, or even black!

 The RMS Titanic was a British passenger liner that sank in the North Atlantic Ocean in the early morning of 15 April 1912, after colliding with an iceberg during her maiden voyage from Southampton, UK, to New York City, US.